truemped/truemped.github.io/content/posts/engineering/stateful-stream-joining.md

   - stream processing
 ---

-One of the main concepts I learned when working with services (micro or not) is *stateful stream joining*.
-When moving from a monolithic architecture a new problem emerges right away: how do the new services get their data?
+One of the most influential concepts I learned when working with services (micro or not) is *stateful stream joining*.
+When moving to a service oriented architecture a new problem emerges right away: how do the new services get their data?
+Instead of one single main database, data governance is distributed across the organizational landscape.
+Multiple teams are responsible for different parts of the data.
+In an e-commerce environment there might be one team responsible for the raw product data and another one for the prices.
+In another organization there could be a team responsible for managing product visibility for customers.

-A naive solution would be to set up read replicas.
-But in contrast of the monolithic architecture where one central piece of code is *writing* data, now a lot of services write data into their local databases.
-Different read replicas would need to be setup and custom code would perform the actual data merging.
-This has a number of critical challenges though.
-The first is the complexity inherent in the solution.
-And complexity begets failure.

-The second is how data consumers notice changes and react to it.
-I have actually seen someone publish a *change* event to a queue and then reading the value from a read replica.
+There are as many solutions to this issue as there are choices for queuing technology today.
+I have actually seen someone publish a *change* event to a queue and then reading the value from a database read replica.
 This is obviously a bad idea!
 Two asynchronous systems involved in reacting to change.
 The event in the queue contains an ID for example which is then read from a read replica.
 At this point it is impossible to know that the data contained in the read replica contains the changes from the event in the queue.